morota/morota.github.io/CV/negativeCV.md

 ## Grant Proposals

 ### 2014
-Apply for the NRI Faculty Research Proposal - Role: Co-PI - rejected
+* Apply for the NRI Faculty Research Proposal - Role: Co-PI - rejected

 ## Awards and Prizes

+### 2015
+* Apply for ISAFG 2015 fellowships - rejected

 ### 2013
 * Apply for the Technical University of Munich Research Opportunities Week - rejected